swiss/paf-link/documentation/3_provo.md

   <figcaption>The PROV Ontology with the three starting point classes and their properties, <a href="https://www.w3.org/TR/2013/REC-prov-o-20130430/" target="_blank">Source</a>.
   </figcaption>
 </figure>

+## Expanded Terms

+The expanded terms introduce some more specific subclasses and properties but also more general properties compared to the starting point terms.
+In addition, terms that relate entities according to their levels of abstraction are added.
+Furthermore, additional terms to describe the lifetime of entities and activities are defined.

 ## Qualified Terms